green-coding-solutions/website/content/our-work.md

 Other times it involves changes to your infrastructure, your code or your development workflows.

-The most important probably is to raise awareness and educate developers of energy consumption as one important building block to consider when design software architectures.
+The key step is to raise awareness and educate developers of energy consumption as one important building block to consider when design software architectures.

-Nevertheless we see it as an exciting process that is for the best of all of us.
+This will in turn increase the demand for the metrics and drive the supply by the industry players.

 {{< rawhtml >}}
                 </div>